fileverse/fileverse-md2slides/readme.md

 ## Fileverse MD2Slides

 Convert Markdown to HTML / PDF slides with customizeable pagination and styles.
 Standardized for compatibility with most editors.

-Download the package below or use the app directly: **ddocs.new** (live 12/12/24)
+Download the package below or use the app directly: [ddocs.new](http://ddocs.new/)

-ddocs.new is a privacy preserving and decentralized alternative to gDocs created by @fileverse.
+[ddocs.new](http://ddocs.new/) is a privacy preserving and onchain alternative to gDocs created by @fileverse.

 **Quick examples:**